Overview of Services

 - By providing holistic services needed to help abused women and children and ‘walk in’ temporary safe accommodation for women and children fleeing domestic abuse.

-- Accommodation includes 7 individual bedrooms rooms as well as communal areas such as kitchen, laundry, two lounges, inside and outdoor children’s play area
+- Accommodation includes 7 individual bedrooms rooms as well as communal areas such as kitchen, laundry, one large lounge, inside and outdoor children’s play area

 - Provision of emotional and practical support

-- Access to specific programmes such as ‘Life Course’ or ‘Free to be a Mum’
+- Access to specific programmes such as ‘Journey To Freedom’ or ‘Stepping Stones’

 - Help and guidance for women accessing services such as housing, income support, health services, criminal justice system